cloudify-cosmo/docs.getcloudify.org/content/developer/writing_plugins/creating-your-own-plugin.md

 - You might want to pass a function name to the inputs argument, the function would be called and the returned value would be set as the inputs for the init.
 This is practical when using the same function for several decorator uses, while changing the inputs it receives.
-Note: iY need to handle the injected arguments and kwargs.
+Note: if you need to handle the injected arguments and kwargs.
 For example:
         {{< highlight  python >}}
         from cloudify.test_utils import workflow_test